Back to Home PageBack to Home Page

 Project Description

+SDVAN is delighted to launch Art Meets Fashion in March 2010 with an estimated completion in the Spring of 2011.We are happy to partner with FOCUS to bring this collaboration to the SD Community.
 The exhibition will feature the results not only of the collaboration of the artist and fashion designer, but also the documentation of the process by talented videographers, writers and photographers.
 An exciting component of the team is the educator who will be asked to create lesson plans for their classrooms and general publication.
-Priority will be given to teachers who work with at risk teens.
+Priority has been given to teachers who work with at risk teens.
 Our goal is to include teens within the teams when supervision by teachers can be provided.

 Venue